 The Korean War Veterans Memorial Wall of Remembrance

-On July 27, 2022, the Korean War Veterans Memorial on the National Mall will have a new focal point — a remembrance wall featuring the names of more than 36,000 Americans who died supporting the War and over 7,100 Koreans who died while augmenting the Army.
-Their names will be organized by rank and respective branch of service, demonstrating how the War’s burden fell unevenly across the military.
+A new focal point to the Korean War Veterans Memorial on the National Mall was open to the public on July 27, 2022 — a remembrance wall featuring the names of more than 36,000 Americans who died supporting the War and over 7,100 Koreans who died while augmenting the Army.

 BREAKDOWN OF NAMES